 Carmen Giménez Smith was born on February 20, 1971, in New York City.
-She received a BA in English from San Jose State University in 1994 and an MFA in creative writing from the Iowa Writers’ Workshop.
+She received a BA from San Jose State University and an MFA from the Iowa Writers’ Workshop.

-Her poetry is well known for its portrayal of the experiences and histories of women, particularly those of Latina identity.
-The poet Dana Levin says of her poems, “It’s as if Giménez Smith threw a stone called ‘girl’ into the pong of psyche—a psyche both personal and collective—and these are the ripples.”
+Of her poems, poet Dana Levin says, “It’s as if Giménez Smith threw a stone called ‘girl’ into the pond of psyche—a psyche both personal and collective—and these are the ripples.”

 Be Recorder (Graywolf Press, 2019)